The Frank Lloyd Wright Trail runs through Racine County on a 200-mile, self-guided architectural adventure.

 Racine, Wind Point sites

-In Racine County, visitors may tour the SC Johnson Administration Building and Research Tower in Racine and the Wingspread home in Wind Point.
+In Racine County, visitors may tour the SC Johnson Administration Building and Research Tower at 1525 Howe Street in Racine and the Wingspread home at 33 East Four Mile Road in Wind Point.
 The tours are free.

 The SC Johnson Administration Building, the household products manufacturer's global headquarters, was completed in 1939.
 It features The Great Workroom, a large open space supported by a series of unique, concrete columns.
 The Research Tower, which opened in 1950, is constructed on the cantilever principle off a center core.
 Its outer walls are alternating bands of brickwork and glass tubing.

 The 90-minute tours of the SC Johnson Administration Building and Research Tower include the Foster + Partners-designed Fortaleza Hall that houses the SC Johnson Gallery: At Home With Frank Lloyd Wright and the Lily Pad gift shop featuring SC Johnson memorabilia and Frank Lloyd Wright-inspired merchandise.
 The tours begin and end at the Golden Rondelle Theater, that served as the Johnson Pavilion at the 1964-56 New York World's Fair.

 In March and April, tours are offered at 10 a.m. on Thursday and Friday, at 10 a.m. and 2 p.m. on Saturday and at 11 a.m. and 2 p.m. on Sunday.
 The Saturday and Sunday afternoon tours may also include a select film at the Golden Rondelle.
 Reservations are required and can be made at http://www.scjohnson.com/visit or at 262-260-2154.